 Posted on: March 2, 2018

-The work of a TRU Law student has sparked a federal proceeding that could have significant implications for the oversight of Canadian embassy operations.
+The work of a TRU Law student has sparked a federal proceeding that could have significant implications for the international oversight of Canadian embassy operations.

 Lavinia Floarea conducted a research project in 2017 in TRU Law Assistant Professor Charis Kamphuis’ Civil Society, Dissent and the Law course.

 “I feel very fortunate that I was able to apply what I learned in the classroom to a real-world problem.
 Not only did I improve my research and writing abilities through this project, but I worked on a task that has real consequences for the affected community,” said Floarea.

 The research was conducted for the Justice and Corporate Accountability Project (JCAP), a volunteer network co-founded by Kamphuis, and the work was specifically requested by MiningWatch Canada on behalf of its community partners in Mexico.

 It ultimately led to the development of a formal complaint, filed by JCAP to the Canadian Public Sector Integrity Commission (PSIC) on Feb.
 5, 2018 in Ottawa.
 JCAP presented the complaint on behalf of MiningWatch, several Mexican organizations, and the family of Mexican community leader and human rights defender Mariano Abarca, who was murdered in 2009.

 The complaint centers around a conflict involving Abarca and Calgary-based mining company Blackfire, which was then operating its Payback Mine in Chiapas, Mexico.